A Stronger Supply Chain that Reflects Social and Environmental Issues

 Communication with Our Shareholders and Investors

-Our aim through these activities was to communicate information on JCU’s business operations, performance, and management strategy, etc., to enable stakeholders to deepen their understanding in our company, and enable management to share in the valuable feedback from our shareholders and investors to improve our management transparency.
+Our aim through these activities is to communicate information on JCU’s business operations, performance, and management strategy, etc., to enable stakeholders to deepen their understanding of JCU, and enable management to share in the valuable feedback from our shareholders and investors to improve our management transparency.

 Regular Cleanup